• How Much Is Enough? Applying the “Rule of Reason” to Data Security

 With this “rule of reason” approach to data security, businesses can continuously reevaluate tradeoffs between the economic risk of a data breach and the costs of mitigating the risk. ■

-Almudena Arcelus, Principal
+Almudena Arcelus, Senior Advisor

 Brian Ellman, Principal